fametrano/fametrano.github.io/_pages/bbt202210-essec.md

 ## Teaching method

 * Slide based lessons with associated bibliography
+  - Feedback about typos/mistakes to be fixed and clarification to be added is very much appreciated
+  - Slides are usually revised after each lesson to incorporate the feedback: the latest version is always available online and is clearly marked on the cover with the revision date
 * Python 3 programming assignments and technology assignments
 * Possibly, workshops on Bitcoin Core, Electrum, and OpenTimestamps